floshin/acrolib/training/specificity.md

 To apply this knowledge to the training of bases: The skills that the bases have to master primarily, are tempos and landings/catches in diverse positions for dynamic, and mounts, motions and holds in diverse positions for balance.

-Balance, where it is not about pure skill training with little intensity, is primarily about overhead stability and strength on one arm (the mobility will be developed automatically if training stability and strength correctly).
+Balance on the hands, where it is not about pure skill training with little intensity, is primarily about overhead stability and strength on one arm (the mobility will be developed automatically if training stability and strength correctly).
 Thus when we want to train skill strength for balance in the *most specific way*, so that the weight of our tops will feel easy, we have to try using the next best exercises to balancing a partner.

 On two arms (1) just holding/carrying a barbell overhead - is not very specific because of the much lower centre of mass, but can be useful nonetheless.
 (2) Holding/carrying a barbell with the addition of weight plates dangling from elastic bands attached to the sides for extra instability.
 (3) Using self-build equipment simulating two arms with weight on top.
 This can be a metal construction with the possibility to load via plates, it also could be a wooden construct with a sort of simulated torso filled with sand bags etc. If there is not any such equipment available or not reasonable to use (4) holding other bases on ones hands in different positions can build significant amounts of additional strength and can well suffice to become strong enough that the top will be very easy to hold, if a reasonable weight difference between the base and top is given.